labordynamicsinstitute/replicability-training/Legacy_Updates.md

 ### Transition

-There is a specific transition in the Jira workflow called "Author submitted post-publication modifications" which enables the user to move the issue from "Assigned" straight to "Pending openICPSR changes."
+There is a specific transition in the Jira workflow called "Author submitted post-publication modifications" which enables the user to move the issue from "In progress" straight to "Pending openICPSR changes."

 ### Checks